eridien/vscode-definition-stack/README.md

 - The left color picker picks the color for the background highlighting of ref symbols.

 - The right picker is the highlight color of the last symbol clicked.
-You can delete a block and use this for easy traversal of the tree.
+You can use this for easy traversal of the tree.

 - The letters scale everything up and down.